ChainSafe/game-docs-v2/docs/v2.6/22_faq.md

 ### Can I make desktop games with the SDK?

 Yes, you can make desktop, web, and mobile games using our SDK.
-To create a desktop game with web3.unity, you will need to create a Web3GL build with web3.unity.

 ### Does the SDK support other EVM-compatible chains besides Ethereum?

 Yes.
-The SDK will support other EVM-compatible chains.

-You will need to edit the `network.js` file found within the **WebTemplates** folder.
-Edit the `ChainId` to the one for the blockchain you want your game to interact with.
-See websites like [Chainlist](https://chainlist.org/) for a list of EVM ChainID's.
-You will then also need to an appropriate RPC endpoint for the chain you wish to connect with.

-Should you run into any issues with a particular chain, please reach out on our [Discord](https://discord.gg/zxHUgGGTGk).
+The SDK will support other EVM-compatible chains, should you run into any issues with a particular chain, please reach out on our [Discord](https://discord.gg/zxHUgGGTGk).

 ### Does the SDK support other non-EVM blockchains like Solana or Algorand?